dward2/BME547/Lectures/modules.md

 print(answer)
 addition(10, 11)
 ```
-In this syntax, all of the function in first_module are imported, and you do
+In this syntax, all of the functions in `first_module` are imported, and you do
 not need to reference the module name when calling the imported functions.
 This approach is not considered best practice by some in that you may be
 bringing in many functions that you don't need, and it is not obvious in the